nepfaff/scalable-real2sim/README.md

 ### 2. Run data collection

 The initial robot data can be collected with **Script TBC**.
 This needs to be done once per environment.
+Note that this requires a MOSEK license.

 The object data collection can be run with `scalable_real2sim/run_data_collection.py`.